QuentinRa/blog.quentinra.dev/games/unity/core/input/index.md

 To add more keys, increase the size of the array.

-➡️ The "dead" properties is a range where if a value is within that range, then it's considered as "null"/0.
+➡️ The "dead" property is a range where if a value is within that range, then it's considered as "null"/0.

 ➡️ The "negative" means the value will be negative in "GetAxis".